roman-milk/roman-milk.github.io/lisa-gets-dominated-by-her-daughter.md

+===

- ****** Lisa Gets Dominated by Her Daughter ****** bydawn1958© When the paddle struck the bare flesh, the sound caused everyone to gasp out loud.
+When the paddle struck the bare flesh, the sound caused everyone to gasp out loud.
 Lynzee watched the velvety skin turn pink and then a brilliant red before she paused.
 "Maybe you think I'm not serious?
 When I said Jeff and I talked about bondage and discipline, I meant we talked about you... having sex with you," Lynzee whispered in her mother's ear.
 "Are you going to be our good little girl?"

  Lisa's hearing was acute and the comments sent shudders all through her body.
 She was totally overwhelmed by what was happening and remained silent because she just couldn't grasp the dire situation.
 Then another powerful smack struck her aching buttocks and she sobbed.
 "Yes... yes... oh yes, anything, please stop... stop spanking.
 No more!"